salcedoe/MtMdocs/docs/dataProcessing/SamplesDistributions.md

 ![histogram of skewed left data](images/skewed-left-histfit.png){ width="450"}

->**Left Skewed Data.** In this histogram, the high frequency data is piled up high on right side of the plot.
-In contrast, much of the low frequency data is spread across the left side of the plot.
-This low frequency data is sometimes called the tail of the plot and such a distribution of the data is considered to be **Skewed Left** because the tail is to the left of the high frequency data.
+>**Left Skewed Data.** In this histogram, the high frequency data is piled up high on right side of the plot, while much of the low frequency data is spread across the left side of the plot.
+This low frequency data is sometimes called the tail of the plot.
+Such a distribution of the data is considered to be **Skewed Left** because the tail is to the left of the high frequency data.

 Notice that the histogram is not well fit by a normal curve (orange curve) — there's a big hump on the right and a long tail on the left.
 By comparison, the following data is skewed right…

 ![histogram of skewed right data](images/skewed-right-histfit.png){ width="450"}